murabus/murabus/content/post/2022-06-24-practical-introduction-to-mapping-with-stata/index.markdown

 ```
 spset, modify coordsys(latlong, kilometers)
 ```
 Our preliminary work is done.
 We prepared our map dataset to be used in the analysis.
 Now we need to merge the datasets in such a way that the new dataset will now not only have borders (spatial information) but also values of our variable of interest (here mosque density) corresponding to each of those units.
-So, it will be possible to create a chloropleth map.
+So, it will be possible to create a choropleth map.
 We save our dataset before proceeding.

 ```
 save "tur_polbnda_adm2.dta", replace